top of page

 • Sunscreen (even if just for your face)

-• Watch or device to keep track of time (be sure to have it on the local time, as the ship waits for no one, and you don't want to miss it)
+• Watch or device to keep track of time (be sure to have it on the local time, as the ship, train or plane waits for no one, and you don't want to miss it)

 • Binoculars

-• Backpack or small tote bag for going ashore (good for the extra jackets, umbrella or even a snack.
+• Backpack or small tote bag for going ashore (good for the extra jackets, umbrella, souvenirs or even a snack.
 Along with the essentials of hand sanitizer, lotion, etc.)

 05